PhilippeBaratta/COVMOS/README.md

 `mpiexec -f ./machinefiles/machinefile_example -n 100 python COVMOS.py both setting.ini`

-Replace 100 with the number of nodes you plan to use.
+Replace 100 with the number of total treads you plan to use.

 # References